Angela Lonsdale: Career

-Lonsdale is best known for her portrayal of police officer Emma Watts (née Taylor) on the long-running ITV soap opera Coronation Street.
-First appearing in April 2000, her storylines included a long-lasting feud with neighbour Les Battersby and a tempestuous marriage to Curly Watts, with whom she departed Weatherfield in September 2003 upon securing a job promotion.
+After various minor appearances in British television series, Lonsdale was cast as police officer Emma Watts (née Taylor) on the ITV soap opera Coronation Street.
+First appearing in April 2000, her storylines included a long-lasting feud with neighbour Les Battersby and a tempestuous marriage to Curly Watts, with whom she departed Weatherfield in September 2003.
 Next, Lonsdale began appearing as DI Eva Moore in the daytime BBC drama Doctors.
 She left the programme in October 2008 when her character was shot and presumed dead, but made a brief return in September 2011.

-Between 2012 and 2013, Lonsdale played the matriarch of a family of wolves in the children's television series Wolfblood.
-Her other notable credits have included All Quiet on the Preston Front, The Bill, Casualty, Holby City, Joe Maddison's War, This Is England '90, Scott & Bailey, Vera, Our Girl, The Syndicate, and Hollyoaks.
+Amongst other credits including Wolfblood, All Quiet on the Preston Front, The Bill, Casualty, Holby City, Joe Maddison's War, This Is England '90, Scott & Bailey, Vera, Our Girl and The Syndicate, in 2022 she was cast as Gill Holmes in Hollyoaks.
+Then, in 2026, she joined the cast of the ITV soap opera Emmerdale as DS Reid.